parsakhavarinejad/MedSRGAN-Pytorch/README.md

 ## Usage

-To train the MEDSRGAN model, run the `main.py` script:
+Before running, adjust the desired settings in `config/config.yml`.
+To train the MEDSRGAN model, execute the `main.py` script:

 ```bash
 python main.py